 Notice that, for a one-dimensional system, the polarization has the dimensions of a charge (dipole per unit length).
-The essential ingredient in (46) is $\Im \ln z_N$, i.e., the phase of the complex number z_N .
+The essential ingredient in (46) is $\operatorname{Im} \ln z_N$, i.e. the phase of the complex number z_N .
 This phase can be regarded as a very peculiar kind of Berry phase.

 So far, we have assumed neither independent electrons nor crystalline order; (46) is in fact a very general definition of macroscopic polarization.
-In the special case of a crystalline system of independent electrons, the manybody wavefunction Ψ is a Slater determinant of single-particle orbitals.
-For any finite N, (44) and (46) can then be shown to be equivalent to a discretized Berry phase of the occupied bands, of the same kind as those addressed in Sect.
+In the special case of a crystalline system of independent electrons, the many-body wavefunction Ψ is a Slater determinant of single-particle orbitals.
+For any finite N, (44) and (46) can be shown to be equivalent to a discretized Berry phase of the occupied bands, of the same kind as those addressed in Sec.
 3.2.

-5.4 Polarization in Kohn-Sham Density-Functional Theory
+5.4 Polarization in Kohn-Sham density-functional theory

 Suppose we are given the ground-state interacting electron density $n(\mathbf{r})$ of an insulating crystal.
-From this, the Kohn-Sham theory [5] gives a unique prescription for determining a noninteracting system, with an effective Kohn- Sham potential, having the same ground-state electron density.
-The following question then arises: If one computes the Berry-phase polarization from this noninteracting Kohn-Sham system, does one arrive, in principle, at the correct many-body polarization?
+From this, the Kohn-Sham theory [4] gives a unique prescription for determining a non-interacting system, with an effective Kohn-Sham potential, having the same ground-state electron density.
+The following question then arises: If one computes the Berry-phase polarization from this non-interacting Kohn-Sham system, does one arrive, in principle, at the correct many-body polarization?

-As shown by Gonze et al. [53, 54], the answer to this question is that, in general, one does not obtain the correct polarization.
+As shown by Gonze, Ghosez, and Godby [48], the answer to this question is that, in general, one does not obtain the correct polarization.

 There are three ways to approach this issue.
-First, one may restrict one's considerations to a strictly infinite crystalline system with a given cell shape and with a uniform macroscopic electric field $\boldsymbol{\mathcal{E}}$ [53,54].
-One can then demonstrate a generalized Hohenberg-Kohn theorem stating that a given periodic density $n(\boldsymbol{r})$ and macroscopic polarization \boldsymbol{P} together uniquely determine a periodic external potential $V{\text{per}}(\boldsymbol{r})$ and electric field $\boldsymbol{\mathcal{E}}$.
-Moreover, the corresponding Kohn-Sham construction involves finding an effective periodic potential $V{\text{per}}(\boldsymbol{r})$ and effective electric field $\boldsymbol{\mathcal{E}}^{\text{KS}}$ that yield, for a noninteracting system, the same $n(\boldsymbol{r})$ and \boldsymbol{P} .
-In this theory of Gonze et al. [53,54], the polarization is correct by construction, but at the expense of introducing a correction $\boldsymbol{\mathcal{E}}^{\text{KS}} - \boldsymbol{\mathcal{E}}$ that they referred to as an "exchange-correlation electric field".
-The reader is directed to [53,54] for details.
+First, one may restrict one's considerations to a strictly infinite crystalline system with a given cell shape and with a uniform macroscopic electric field \mathcal{E} [48].
+One can then demonstrate a generalized Hohenberg-Kohn theorem stating that a given periodic density $n(\mathbf{r})$ and macroscopic polarization \mathbf{P} together uniquely determine a periodic external potential $V{\rm per}(\mathbf{r})$ and electric field \mathcal{E} .
+Moreover, the corresponding Kohn-Sham construction involves finding an effective periodic potential $V{\rm per}^{\rm KS}(\mathbf{r})$ and effective electric field $\mathcal{E}^{\rm KS}$ which yield, for a non-interacting system, the same $n(\mathbf{r})$ and \mathbf{P} .
+In this theory of Gonze et al.[48], the polarization is correct by construction, but at the expense of introducing a correction $\mathcal{E}^{\rm KS} - \mathcal{E}$ which they referred to as an "exchange-correlation electric field."
+The reader is directed to Ref.
+[48] for details.

 A second approach is to consider conventional Kohn-Sham theory in the context of finite macroscopic sample geometries, surrounded by vacuum, and having particular surfaces, interfaces, or FE domain configurations.
-An analysis of this type [55] again leads to the conclusion that the local polarization obtained from exact Kohn-Sham theory is not, in general, the correct one.
-In general, one finds that the longitudinal part of the polarization field P(r) must be correct (since the corresponding charge density $-\nabla \cdot P$ must be correct), but the transverse part of the polarization field need not be correct.
+An analysis of this type [49] again leads to the conclusion that the local polarization obtained from exact Kohn-Sham theory is not, in general, the correct one.
+In general, one finds that the longitudinal part of the polarization field $\mathbf{P}(\mathbf{r})$ must be correct (since the corresponding charge density $-\nabla \cdot \mathbf{P}$ must be correct), but the transverse part of the polarization field need not be correct.

 A third approach is suggested by (44).
-The wavefunction $\Psi{\rm KS}$ of the noninteracting Kohn-Sham system is a Slater determinant and is necessarily different from Ψ , despite sharing the same single-particle density.
-Since the twist operator U is a genuine many-body operator, its expectation value over $\Psi{\rm KS}$ is in general different from the one over Ψ .
+The wavefunction Ψ{KS} of the non-interacting Kohn-Sham system is a Slater determinant and is necessarily different from Ψ , despite sharing the same single-particle density.
+Since the twist operator U is a genuine many-body operator, its expectation value over Ψ{KS} is in general different from the one over Ψ .
 The polarization (46), is different as well.

-5.5 Localization, Polarization, and Fluctuations
+5.5 Localization, polarization, and fluctuations